 V.A.1.e) At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable.
 (Core) V.A.1.f) The evaluations of a resident's performance must be accessible for review by the resident.
+(Core) V.A.1.g) Residents must participate in an annual In-Training Examination.
+V.A.1.g).(1) The results of this examination must be used only to identify deficiencies in knowledge and to assist in developing a remediation plan.
 (Core) V.A.2.
 Final Evaluation V.A.2.a) The program director must provide a final evaluation for each resident upon completion of the program.
 (Core) V.A.2.a).(1) The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program.
-(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; (Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, (Core) V.A.2.a).(2).(d) be shared with the resident upon completion of the program. $^{(\text{Core})}$ V.A.3.
+(Core) V.A.2.a).(2) The final evaluation must: V.A.2.a).(2).(a) become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy; (Core) V.A.2.a).(2).(b) verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice; (Core) V.A.2.a).(2).(c) consider recommendations from the Clinical Competency Committee; and, (Core)

+V.A.2.a).(2).(d) be shared with the resident upon completion of the program.
+(Core)

+V.A.3.
 A Clinical Competency Committee must be appointed by the program director.
 (Core)